swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 /// Starts a new task group which provides a scope in which a dynamic number of
 /// tasks may be spawned.
 ///
-/// Tasks added to the group by `group.spawn()` will automatically be awaited on
+/// Tasks added to the group by `group.async()` will automatically be awaited on
 /// when the scope exits.
 If the group exits by throwing, all added tasks will
 /// be cancelled and their results discarded.
 ///